LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Methodology

 \subsection{Convolutional parameters}

+We start our discussion by describing the attack in FedSGD before discussing the (significant) sophistication for FedAVG.
 Previous works~\cite{fowl2022robbing, boenisch2021curious} have discussed the idea of leaking with convolutional layers followed by FC layers.
-The standard way to achieve this would be the use of convolutional kernels to push the image forward, such that, FC layers further in the model are used to leak inputs.
+The standard way to achieve this would be the use of convolutional kernels to push the image forward and have FC layers further in the model leak the inputs.
 We will further explore the use of convolutional parameters.

 For a 3-channel input image (RGB), pushing the image forward can be done with three kernels in a convolutional layer.
 If we have $3\times3$ kernels, the dimension of each kernel would be $3\times3\times3$ with the final dimension corresponding to the input channels.
-For any given client, we need three kernels.
-Within the kernels, there is only one key channel, which will have a 1 in the center and all other elements as zeroes.
-Each of the three kernels will have this in a different channel.
-When the convolutional kernels are applied to the RGB input image, it will simply be pushed through.
+For any given client, we will need a minimum of three kernels for a 3-channel image.
+Within each kernel, there is only one key channel, which will have a value of 1 in the center and all other elements will be zero.
+The three kernels will have this in a different channel.
+We call the single non-zero value the key value $kv$.
+When the convolutional kernels are applied to the RGB input image, each kernel will push a separate channel forward, resulting in the image in its entirety being pushed through.
 This setup is shown in Figure~\ref{fig:conv-sets}.
 We will call these three convolutional kernels an \textit{identity mapping set}.
 This operation only requires the use of three convolutional kernels, a small number in the context of typical models.
-The other kernels are not needed to propagate any information, so the output should be set as zero.
-There are multiple ways to set the parameters such that the output of the kernels are zero.
-This will be discussed further in Section~\ref{sec:method-mask}, but generally a large enough negative bias or all zero weights for a kernel will cause the output to be zero.
+The other kernels are not needed to propagate any information, so the outputs are set to zero.
+There are multiple ways to set the kernel parameters such that the output is zero, but generally a large negative bias or zero/negative weights can cause the output to be zero.